Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Adams has caught a touchdown pass versus the Lions five times, and had multiple TDs in one of those games.
+- Adams has caught a touchdown pass against the Lions five times, and had multiple TDs in one of those games.

 - Note: Adams' stats vs. Lions date back to 2016.

-- This week Adams will face the NFL's 21st-ranked pass defense (255.6 yards allowed per game).
+- The Lions have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.

-- At 1.8 passing TDs allowed per game, the Lions defense is ranked 24th in the NFL.
+- With 28 passing TDs allowed this season, the Lions defense is ranked 24th in the NFL.

 Recent Performances

-- Adams put together a 136-yard performance against the Vikings last week on 11 catches while being targeted 14 times and scoring one touchdown.
+- In last week's matchup with the Vikings, Adams caught 11 passes for 136 yards and scored one touchdown while being targeted 14 times.

-- In his last three games, Adams has caught 27 passes for 294 yards and four touchdowns.
-He was targeted 34 times, and averaged 98.0 yards per game.
+- Adams' over his last three games stat line reveals 27 catches for 294 yards and four touchdowns.
+He averaged 98.0 yards per game, and was targeted 34 times.

 Adams' Green Bay Teammates